BruceEckel/functional_error_handling/Slides.md

 ---
 ### Exceptions

-- The language domain is closer to the problem
+- Language domain is closer to the problem
 - Standard way to report errors
 - Errors can't be ignored
 - Added recovery